 11 ways to protect the intellectual property of your online course

-Content theft, plagiarism and piracy is part of doing business online, and if even Hollywood cannot control illegal downloads and piracy of their content, how can we?
+Content theft, plagiarism and piracy is part of doing business online, and if even Hollywood cannot control illegal downloads and piracy of their content, how can we protect our intellectual property?

 Content.
 It’s the lifeblood of every information and education-based business.
 It shows the world your expertise, gives your brand its voice and brings in income for your business.
 Naturally, it deserves protection.